 That said, even if our fathers teach us nothing, it is still our responsibility to learn some of the basics.
 Why?
 Because it helps us to be better prepared and to feel more confident in the face of challenges.

 You may decide that you never want to swing a hammer or hold a drill and that’s OK, but it is nonetheless valuable to know what the issue is and how to evaluate a potential contractor.
 Knowledge breeds confidence and choice.
 It also yields respect from contractors.
 When you know something about the business of repairs it changes the whole dynamic when speaking with tradesmen.
 And let’s face it, they’re pretty much all men.

 I cannot emphasize the power of choice enough.
 Isn’t that ideally what we want for ourselves: the freedom to choose our outcomes?
 That same philosophy applies to repairs.
-I know how to do a number of renovations courtesy of many hard lessons but as a 40-something I now choose not to.
-I spent enough of my 20s and early 30s putting in floors and walls; I never want to do that again.
-I’d rather take Mark’s approach: write a cheque and use the time doing something I value more.
+While I now know how to do a number of renovations, I choose not to.
+I spent enough of my 20’s and early 30’s putting in floors and walls; I never want to do that again.
+Mark’s approach is far more appealing to me now: write a cheque and use the time doing something I value more.